-Monthly prices are based on the data extracted from the Ministry of Energy and Mineral Resources' reports.
+Monthly prices are based on the data extracted from the Ministry of Energy and Mineral Resources' reports and Amman Chamber of Industry circulars.

 Annual prices are estimated as the time-weighted average of the price levels in a given year.